daattali/smileyfy-my-facebook-extension/README.md

 ![](./img/doc/screenshot-home.png)

-## Disclaimer

-I would not advise using my code as a template or resource for learning how to write Chrome extensions.
-I learned how to write the extension and fully built it fairly quickly, so I'm not sure what the best practices are and how to properly organize the code.
-It was just an excuse to test out how Chrome extensions work.
-I also left a little bit of ugly code in there -- please dont judge :)

 ## Other extensions

 [GitHub Diff Navigator](https://github.com/daattali/github-diff-navigator-extension) - Chrome extension that allows you to easily navigate through the changes in a file that has been edited on GitHub